dabdine/dabdine.github.io/blog/2022-arris-advisory.md

 The AES 16-byte (128 bit) key is derived from two invocations of Argon2i, a modern hashing algorithm.
 In both phases, Argon2 is run with a t_cost of 2, memory of 4096KiB, and parallelism of 1.
 First, an 8-byte key salt is computed by the firmware.
 This salt is created by utilizing the byte stream of a DER-encoded client certificate embedded in the device at manufacture time as the password, while using a fixed 8-byte string as the salt.
 However, interestingly, the code copies the certificate DER byte array to a separate buffer using strlcpy() before hashing with Argon2i. **Use of `strlcpy()` effectively arbitrarily chops the client certificate bytes to the first NUL terminator encountered in the DER certificate byte array** (as the `str*cpy` functions operate on strings and consider a NUL `\x00` to be the end of a string), greatly reducing or eliminating the entropy used in the hash function:

 <p align="center">
+(right click/secondary select and open in a new tab to view larger)
 <img width="75%" src="images/image7.png"/>
 </p>

 Interestingly, this defect is similar to the [strcmp issue](https://wiibrew.org/wiki/Signing_bug) that enabled the Nintendo home brew scene, and points to a misunderstanding of the source data being used, or the effect of string operations on non-string data.
 The key salt is then fed into Argon2i again (this time with a hashlen of 16 bytes, corresponding to the 128-bit AES key length), with the password in this second invocation set to a computed string based on the default WiFi access code, the device serial number, and board id:

 <p align="center">
+(right click/secondary select and open in a new tab to view larger)
 <img width="75%" src="images/image4.png"/>
 </p>